 We've started a cool blog series here.
 The three words on everyone's mouths these days are Progressive Web Apps - or PWA for short.
 It is predicted by Google to revolutionise the way we build and consume mobile apps.
 A true challenger to native apps.
 Just build your app the way you normally do, implement a set list of features and support (for offline, etc) and your webapp will work just as an native app on mobile!
 Access to bluetooth?
 No problem.
 Install on homescreen?
 No problem.

-If you want to know more about PWA, Alan explain that brilliantly in his blog post.
+If you want to know more about PWA, Alan explains that brilliantly in another blog post.

-So far we have two posts published (stay tuned for more, we'll be blogging about this until the app is ready for download):
+So far we have three posts published (stay tuned for more, we'll be blogging about this until the app is ready for download):

 What happens when our developers are challenged to choose a front-end framework suitable for our Progressive Web App, and at the same time to drop the RESTful approach for the new-kid-on-the-block: GraphQL?
 This is the second post where we share insight from our development team when building a PWA from scratch.